 The best means of measuring time is by the movement of the Earth, the moon and the planets.
 When the Prime Meridian of Greenwich has the sun at the highest point in the sky, all the places along this meridian will have mid-day or noon.
 As the earth rotates from west to east, those places east of Greenwich will be ahead of Greenwich time, and those to the west will be behind it.

 The rate of difference can be calculated as follows.
 The earth rotates 360° in about 24 hours, which means 15° an hour or 1° in four minutes.
 Thus, when it is 12 noon at Greenwich, the time at 15° east of Greenwich will be 15 × 4 = 60 minutes, i.e., 1 hour ahead of Greenwich time, which means 1 p.m.
 But at 15° west of Greenwich, the time will be behind Greenwich time by one hour, i.e., it will be 11.00 a.m.
 Similarly, at 180°, it will be midnight when it is 12 noon at Greenwich.

 Why do we have Standard Time?

-The local time of places, which are on different meridians are bound to differ.
-In India, for instance, there will be a difference of about 1 hour and 45 minutes in the local times of Dwarka in Gujarat and Dibrugarh in Assam.
+The local time of places, which are on different meridians, are bound to differ.
+In India, for instance, there will be a difference of about 1 hour and 45 minutes between the local times of Dwarka in Gujarat and Dibrugarh in Assam.
 It is, therefore, necessary to adopt the local time of some central meridian of a country as the standard time for the country.
 In India, the longitude of 82½° E (82° 30’E) is treated as the standard meridian.
 The local time at this meridian is taken as the standard time for the whole country.
 It is known as the Indian Standard Time (IST).